gregstarr/pychop3d/README.md

 ##### update pip
 `python -m pip install --upgrade pip`
 ##### install packages
-`pip install -r requirements.txt`
+`pip install -r windows_requirements.txt`
 ##### install more packages
-go to <https://www.lfd.uci.edu/~gohlke/pythonlibs> and download the commented out packages from requirements.txt.
+go to <https://www.lfd.uci.edu/~gohlke/pythonlibs> and download the commented out packages from `windows_requirements.txt`.
 These packages can be installed with the command:
 `pip install {package_wheel_file}`
 where `{package_wheel_file}` is the path to the downloaded wheel file for that